janvennemann/card-shuffle/README.md

 Shuffling cards with a doubly linked list (using ES6 syntax).

 ## Install
-Clone the repo and run `npm install`
+Clone this repo and run `npm install`

 ## Usage
 The ES6 version can be transpiled on the fly through `babel-node` which is configured as the npm start script.